nextuav/nextuav-docs/docs/launchpad/privacy-policy.md

 #### UAV Data

-UMT LaunchPad does not collect Your UAV data in any way.
+NextUAV LaunchPad does not collect Your UAV data in any way.

 #### Personal Data

-While using UMT LaunchPad, We may ask You to provide Us with certain personally identifiable information that can be used to contact or identify You.
+While using NextUAV LaunchPad, We may ask You to provide Us with certain personally identifiable information that can be used to contact or identify You.
 Personally identifiable information may include, but is not limited to:

 - Email address